The Dove & The Wolf Bring Playful Mayhem In 'Queens' Video

 The creation of such immersive spaces is no surprise given the duo's geographically nomadic identity.
 The Dove & The Wolf formed as teenagers in France; they lived in New York in their early 20s, then spent some time in Philadelphia.
 Both halves of the duo are now 28, and split between Nashville (Hayat) and Paris (Gil).
 Every traveling artist needs somewhere familiar to return, and The Dove & The Wolf simply make their home a portable one.

 After a well-received string of EPs, including last year's excellent I Don't Know What To Feel, The Dove & The Wolf will self-release its full-length debut Conversations on May 3, 2019.
-The album was produced in Philadelphia with Dave Hartley of The War on Drugs, and includes contributions from fellow WOD member Charlie Hall on percussion, Japanese Breakfast's Craig Hendrix on drums and Severin Tucker on keys.
+The album was produced in Philadelphia with Dave Hartley of The War on Drugs, and includes contributions from fellow WOD member Charlie Hall on percussion and Japanese Breakfast's Craig Hendrix on drums.

 The effervescent slow-burner "Queens" is the album's first single, and has been kicking around in the band's live set since 2016.
 Between warm-tone amplifiers and a pattering pulse, the song documents The Dove & The Wolf's East Coast sojourn, while anticipating an ever-changing future: "Once again he's leaving Queens, but this time he's going east / closer to where the sun rises, moving on to new phases."